turbosnute/F1-WLED/README.md

 # F1-WLED

+## THIS THIGN IS NOT YET WORKING

 ## Requirements
-- WLED lamp/panel/something with API and presets for Green, yellow, red flag + safetycar.
+- WLED lamp/panel/something with API and presets for Green, yellow, red, chequered flag + safetycar.

 ## Build
 ```